 Sharing Indigenous Knowledge

 Indigenous Knowledge holders and local experts are first-hand observers of social and environmental change.
-Their tangible, concrete observations compliment satellite, instrumental, and quantitative data.
+Their tangible, concrete observations complement satellite, instrumental, and quantitative data.
 In the Arctic Report Card: Update for 2019, Bering Sea Elders write, “The Bering Sea is undergoing changes that have never been observed in our lifetimes, but were foreseen by our elders decades ago.”

 Indigenous Peoples of the Arctic have detailed knowledge of sea ice, including an understanding of ice changes that can extend scientific sea ice records to before the 1950s.
 Some of these records are stored as stories and songs.
 The oldest Inuit Elders hold personal knowledge of sea ice trends and extreme events back to the early 1900s.
 In addition, they carry knowledge from community Elders.